ytakahashi2020/Eliza/05_TEE/README.md

 Even if you switch to the Starter Plan, there may still be other issues that arise.

+Please proceed with payment at your own responsibility when using the service.

 ### 2 get openAI api key

 ### 3 node version is 23